liskov-sdc/zillowish-clifton/README.md

 -Next, I increased the number of inserts hapening per batch up to 31,250.

 -Finally I refactored sending in the same static data of 31,250 rows for each insert rather than randomizing and creating it each time.
-All of these optimizations allowed me to bring down my time from 67 minutes to 5.7 minutes on mySQL.
+All of these optimizations allowed me to bring down my time from 67 minutes to 5.7 minutes on MySQL.

+POSTGRES:

+I was able to update the Database calls to Postgres via switching an environmental variable.
+On Postgres using Sequelize I was able to get the 10 Million records inserted into the database in 5.6 minutes slightly faster than MySQL but not by much.

+MONGODB:

+Mongo I had an issue with as I needed to auto increment the house_id's myself and could not simultaneously run inserts due to that as the incrementing may mess up.
+I needed the house_id's as that would correspond

 ###Performance notes.
 [TODO]